 - You need one place to control and monitor all the asynchronous interfaces in the organisation

 By moving analytics to the cloud, you can aggregate enterprise-wide data and break down data and organisational silos.
 This enables a data-driven culture where meaningful insights can be continuously reviewed to help teams work better and improve decision-making.

-- Your enterprise is prioritizing business insights and wants to become more data-driven
+- Your enterprise is prioritising business insights and wants to become more data-driven

 - You want to continue using your current on-premises applications while leveraging data across application silos